 Objects must be considered on their own merit: Is it in original condition, in-the-box, does it need to be cleaned, is there damage?
 Online product descriptions are where antique dealers really have a chance to shine.
 Tell a story, make the item come alive and make a consumer want to own the item being offered for sale.
 Have you seen the product descriptions for online sellers of commodities?
 Those descriptions couldn’t sell life to a dying man.

-What impact have smartphones had on antique retailing?
+What impact have smartphones had on antique shops?
 There’s been a lot of talk in the trade about consumers checking prices with smartphones, but retail dealers tell me that they haven’t seen a lot of “smart phone checking” in actual practice.
 From what I’ve heard, smartphone use is more common at auctions (and I suspect that most of the “smartphoners” are dealers).
 The smartphone issue has generated some lively discussion lately in online antiques forums.
 Smartphones are used to check historic auction sales prices of art and antiques.
 Some dealers – especially those who sell art – claim that the practice of posting auction results for art sales is ruining the secondary art market.

 You know what I say to that?
 Phooey!